PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab1-AWS/README.md

 ## About

-This lab demonstrates the implementation of AWS CLI and other services like IAM, Amazon S3, comprehend and lambda.
+**This lab demonstrates the implementation of AWS CLI and other services like IAM, Amazon S3, comprehend and lambda.**

 ![AWS](https://user-images.githubusercontent.com/59594174/109194191-32a5de00-7767-11eb-916e-827815f25b96.png)

-Amazon Web Services (AWS) provides computing resources and services that you can use to build applications within minutes at pay-as-you-go pricing.
+**Amazon Web Services** provides computing resources and services that you can use to build applications within minutes at pay-as-you-go pricing.
 You can run nearly anything on AWS that you would run on physical hardware: websites, applications, databases, mobile apps, email campaigns, distributed data analysis, media storage, and private networks.
-The services they provide are designed to work together so that we can build complete solutions.
-There are currently dozens of services, with more being added each year.
 AWS is readily distinguished from other vendors because it is flexible, cost-effective, scalable, elastic and secure.

 ![Services](https://user-images.githubusercontent.com/59594174/109194273-405b6380-7767-11eb-9d3b-2205df0addf6.png)